Dostana (2008 film): Casting

 (Left to Right): Bachchan, Abraham and Chopra played the lead roles.

-Abhishek Bachchan, John Abraham, and Priyanka Chopra were cast in the lead roles.
-Aishwarya Rai was initially approached but declined, not wanting to appear opposite another man in her first post-marriage film with Bachchan.
-Saif Ali Khan also declined, citing discomfort with the pairing.
-Shilpa Shetty was signed for a cameo in the opening song sequence.
+Abhishek Bachchan, John Abraham and Priyanka Chopra were cast in the lead roles.
+Aishwarya Rai was originally offered the lead role, but she refused it because she did not want to end up with another man in her first film with her husband (Bachchan) after their marriage.
+After Dostanas release, she regretted the decision.
+Saif Ali Khan refused the role of Kunal because he was uncomfortable with a husband and wife (Bachchan and Rai) playing the other two leads.
+In early April 2008, Shilpa Shetty was signed for a special appearance in one of the film's songs.